A Brief History of the Blue Swallow Motel from the National Park Service Website

 At the end of the 1960s, Interstate 40, a faster, limited-access highway, took the place of the old Route 66.
 The development of this new highway drastically changed the traffic circulation of Route 66 affecting many of the businesses along the way, including the Blue Swallow Motel.
 Ms. Redman said of the effect of Interstate 40, which bypassed Tucumcari, “When Route 66 was closed to the majority of traffic and the other highway came in, I felt just like I had lost an old friend.
 But some of us stuck it out and are still here on Route 66.”

 After owning the Blue Swallow for almost 40 years, Ms. Redman sold the motel in the late 1990s.
 Extensive restoration work was performed by owners Dale and Hilda Bakke, modernizing electrical systems and repairing neon, installing 1939 Bell rotary-dial phones in each room, while retaining all of the historic character and charm of the Blue Swallow.
-Today, Kevin & Nancy Mueller are proud to continue to restore and maintain the Blue Swallow, preserving the building and tradition of hospitality for future generations to enjoy.
+Today, Kevin & Nancy Mueller, along with son Cameron and Daughter-in-Law Jessica, are proud to continue to restore and maintain the Blue Swallow, preserving the building and tradition of hospitality for future generations to enjoy.

 The Motel was listed on the National Register of Historic Places in 1993.
 There is a plethora of information available about the Blue Swallow online as well as in various publications and books.
 Please see the Additional Reading page for more information.